gamory/guides/yubikey_on_windows.md

 You can confirm it took by running `git config -l` again.
 If it looks good, try the `git push` again.
 You will need to make this change for any repos you have.

+## Git troubleshooting if nothing else applies
+You may want to turn on verbose logging.
+There is a --verbose option, but you'll find it doesn't really tell you much.
+However, you can switch on tracing with an environmental variable.
+This will only apply to the console window you type it in, and only for that session.
+To enable this, type:
+`set GIT_TRACE=2`

+The next time you run git, it should show a lot more information about what it is doing.

 ## Closing
 Feel free to contact me, or open an issue, and I can try to help.
 I'm no expert, but I can at least try and help.